betterRunner/betterRunner/README.md

 ### Hi all developers 👋

-I mainly write code in js/ts.
+As a frontend developer, I mainly write code in js/ts.

 Some apps or tools I have built: